confluentinc/demo-dsp-fraud-detection/README.md

 **Note:** This will create a kafka topic named `flagged_user` which can be seen from the Kafka Cluster view as well.

-### Generate more fraud events via UI to see Real Time detection
+### Generate more fraud events via UI to see real-time detection
 1. [Open the fraud UI](#connect-to-the-web-ui) **Note:** if the port forwarding is still running in the terminal it won't need to be port forwarded again.
 2. In the Web UI `Simulate Fraud` dropdown select the `Burst Count Transaction` option and click the `Commit Fraud` button 4 times.
 3. Navigate back to the `flagged_user` Flink SQL Query Card output setup in the [Test newly created fraud detection section](#test-the-newly-created-fraud-detection-table) & you will see fraud events generated (these can be validated via the `username` field)